 My husband got involved in medieval reeanacting some years ago and flatly tricked me into doing it with him.
 But once I tried it, I was hooked.
 We actually owned and ran a chapter of a medieval reeancting game called Dragon Crest for many years.
 It’s this experience that led me to work on an epic fantasy novel along with the game’s entirely brilliant founder, Bill Flippin.
 I was stunned when Tor offered to publish the book plus two more, and my fantasy writing career was born.

-To date, I’ve sold forty novels, won a bunch of awards, and am going strong.
+To date, I’ve sold fifty-some novels (I honestly don’t count any more), won a bunch of awards, and am going strong.
 My biggest problem as an author is figuring out which book I get to work on next.
 I enjoy writing more than just about anything mentionable here and look forward to many, many more books in my future.
 I love to hear from readers, particularly when I’m looking for an exucse to avoid working on the latest book!
 So help me out, eh, and drop me a line some time…